jenkinsci/compuware-zadviser-api-plugin/README.md

 At Compuware, we strive to make our products and documentation the best in the industry.
 Feedback from our customers helps us maintain our quality standards.
 If you need support services, please obtain the following information before calling Compuware\'s 24-hour telephone support:

+- The Jenkins job console output that contains any error messages or pertinent information.

 - The name, release number, and build number of your product.
-This information is displayed in the **About **dialog box.
+This information is displayed in the Jenkins / Plugin Manager and go to the Installed tab.
+Apply filter: Compuware in order to display all of the installed Compuware plugins.

-- Installation information including installed options, whether the product uses local or network databases, whether it is installed in the default directories, whether it is a standalone or network installation, and whether it is a client or server installation.
+- Job information, whether the job uses Pipeline script or Freestyle project.

-- Environment information, such as the operating system and release on which the product is installed, memory, hardware and network specification, and the names and releases of other applications that were running when the problem occurred.
+- Environment information, such as the operating system and release on which the Topaz CLI is installed.

-- The location of the problem within the running application and the user actions taken before the problem occurred.

-- The exact application, licensing, or operating system error messages, if any.

 You can contact Compuware in one of the following ways: